Brian Leiter : Works in Progress

 Nietzsche’s Moral Psychology: An Exposition and Defense.
 Monograph examining the key issues in Nietzsche’s moral psychology, including: the sources and nature of moral judgments; freedom and responsibility; the explanation of action; the contents of the mind; the will.
 Under contract with Oxford University Press.

 Oxford Studies in the Philosophy of Law, Volume 2.
 Co-edited with Leslie Green.
-Contributors to include: Samantha Besson, Bruno Celano, Luís Duarte d’Almeida, Jeffrey Goldsworthy, Mark Greenberg, Matthew Kramer, Stephen Perry, Gerald Postema, Hanoch Sheinman, C.L.
+Contributors to include: Bruno Celano, Luís Duarte d’Almeida, R.A.
+Duff, Michael Guidice, Matthew Kramer, Barbara Levenbook, Stephen Perry, Hanoch Sheinman, C.L.
 Ten.

 Articles and Reviews

 3. “Reply to Critics,” to appear in an issue of Criminal Law & Philosophy on my book Why Tolerate Religion?, with contributions from Corey Brettschneider, Peter Jones, Cecile LaBorde, and Frederick Schauer.